Emillos/emillos.com/README.md

 You can check it out here [emillos.com](http://emillos.com/)

 # IaC (Infrastructure as code)
-Learning to use the AWS-CDK to manage the application
+Using AWS-CDK to manage the application

 # Containers
-Learning to use Docker to manage the lifecycle of my container
+Using Docker to manage the lifecycle of my container

 # CI/CD
 Currently using Github actions, will be moved to a aws code pipeline at some point and set up in the CDK